Topological space: Classification of topological spaces

 Topological spaces can be broadly classified, up to homeomorphism, by their topological properties.
 A topological property is a property of spaces that is invariant under homeomorphisms.
 To prove that two spaces are not homeomorphic it is sufficient to find a topological property not shared by them.
 Examples of such properties include connectedness, compactness, and various separation axioms.
 For algebraic invariants see algebraic topology.

-Topological spaces with algebraic structure

-For any algebraic objects we can introduce the discrete topology, under which the algebraic operations are continuous functions.
-For any such structure that is not finite, we often have a natural topology compatible with the algebraic operations, in the sense that the algebraic operations are still continuous.
-This leads to concepts such as topological groups, topological vector spaces, topological rings and local fields.